 Originally a Roman forum and probably the most charming piazzas in Verona.
 The diamond shaped piazza is lined with various buildings such as the town hall with its impressive Torre dei Lamberti, and the beautifully frescoed walls of the Mazzanti houses.

 The oldest part of the square is a fountain which features a statue of Madonna Verona, dating back to Roman rule.
-In the evenings it fills with locals and tourists sipping Aperol spritz and enjoying aperitivo at the numerous outdoor cafes.
+During tourists wander around with a gelato in hand or enjoying a coffee or lunch at the numerous outdoor cafes.
+In the evenings the tempo is high with music flowing as it fills with locals and tourists sipping Aperol spritz at the bars.

 The square shaped fortress, Castelvecchio has stood on the banks of the River Adige since its initial construction in 1354.
 With its seven towers, a castle keep, and four separate buildings the city’s most imposing building was the greatest achievement of engineering for the Scaliger dynasty.